Minipro3217/workout_tracking/README.md

 This code is licensed under the MIT License.
 See LICENSE for more information.

 ## Credits
-This program was created by [Your Name].
+This program was created by Minipro3217.